Skip to Content

 Sharing is caring!

-Imagine this: You’re thirsty, the tap is inconvenient, and there, glistening in the supermarket cooler, is a sleek bottle of water promising natural spring purity or exotic glacier-fed origins.
-The price is a bit steep, but hey, it’s your health, right?
+You’re thirsty, there’s no drinking fountain to be found, and there, glistening in the supermarket fridge, is a sleek cold bottle of water promising natural spring purity or exotic glacier-fed origins.
+The price is a bit steep, but hey, it’s your health and hydration, right?

 Not so fast.
 The bottled water industry is awash in clever marketing that doesn’t always reflect reality.
 Often, you’re paying a premium price for something you could get from your tap for mere pennies.
 Even worse, that “eco-friendly” image is often misleading, with devastating consequences for our environment.